Of Human Bondage (1934 film): Reception

-Mordaunt Hall of The New York Times said the Maugham novel "has come through the operation of being transferred to the screen in an unexpectedly healthy fashion.
+In a contemporary review, Mordaunt Hall of The New York Times said the Maugham novel "has come through the operation of being transferred to the screen in an unexpectedly healthy fashion.
 It may not possess any great dramatic strength, but the very lifelike quality of the story and the marked authenticity of its atmosphere cause the spectators to hang on every word uttered by the interesting group of characters."
 He thought Leslie Howard's portrayal "excels any performance he has given before the camera.
 No more expert illustration of getting under the skin of the character has been done in motion pictures", and he described Bette Davis as "enormously effective".

-Also that year, a reviewer in Life magazine called Bette Davis's performance the greatest ever recorded on screen by an actress.
+In 2017.
 The Radio Times Guide to Films gave the film 4/5 stars, writing: "In the first, and best, screen version of Somerset Maugham's famous novel, Leslie Howard is sensitive and polished as the gentlemanly artist turned medical student who almost ruins his life over his obsessive infatuation with a vindictive teashop waitress.
 Bette Davis proves her credentials in this latter role, offering a nuanced portrayal that rises above her cockney accent.
 There is excellent support, too, and plaudits must go to John Cromwell's tightly controlled and atmospheric direction."

 The generally rave reviews upset Warner executives, who were embarrassed one of their contract players was being acclaimed for a film made at another studio, and they tried to exclude its title from any publicity about Davis.

 The film recorded a loss of $45,000.